SAP-samples/abap-cheat-sheets/07_String_Processing.md

 s1 = `Hallo`.
 TRANSLATE s1 TO UPPER CASE.
 "HALLO
 TRANSLATE s1 TO LOWER CASE. "hallo

+"For the transformation of the source directly, you can "also specify an existing, changeable data object as "the source in a simple assignment as follows. s1 = to_upper( s1 ).
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>